What We Like About SEMRush?

 We want to identify some great link building opportunities and the best way to go about it is to spot good sources of backlinks by properly analyzing the backlink profiles of our competitors.

-To achieve this, look under “Domain Analytics” section and click on backlinks.
+To achieve this, look under the “Domain Analytics” section and click on backlinks.

 You want to enter your competitors’ URLs into the search box.
 The overview screen will give us some useful data such as: